-- 8. Choose & label a pivot point 'O' that is INSIDE the outline of your plate about which to sum the torques.
-Any point should work; however, to reduce error DO NOT CHOOSE the centre of gravity (CG) or a point which lies within 1 cm of the line of action of any of the forces. - 9.
-Using a sharp pencil, a ruler, and a triangle, draw perpendiculars from the (extended) lines of action of the forces to the point 'O'.
+8. Choose & label a pivot point 'O' that is INSIDE the outline of your plate about which to sum the torques.
+Any point should work BUT to reduce error DO NOT CHOOSE the centre of gravity (CG) or a point which lies within 1 cm of the line of action of ANY of the forces.

+9. Using a sharp pencil, a ruler, and a triangle, draw perpendiculars from the (extended) lines of action of the forces to the point 'O'.
 Label the perpendicular distances from each of the force lines to the point 'O' as $r{\perp i}$ (as shown in Figure 1).
-PROPERLY measure these distances (in cm), recording your $r{\perp i}$ values (in m) in the table.
-Show a sample calculation below the table. - 10.
-Determine the sense (CCW = '+', CW = '-') of each of the torques about your point 'O'.
-To ascertain this press down on the point 'O' with a finger of one hand and use the palm of your other hand to push on the paper in the direction of a force, along its line of action; this should rotate the paper either CW ('-') or CCW ('+') about 'O'.
-Record the sign in the 'sense' column of the table (no 'work' needs to be shown for this entry). - 11.
-Calculate the individual torques (in Nm) & record them in the table.
-Underline the least significant digit & keep ONE extra (non-significant) digit in your table entries.
-Show a full sample calculation below the table. - 12.
-Sum the torques (including the extra non-sig digit) at the bottom of the torque column in the table, showing a sample calculation below the table.
-Round this sum of unrounded torques to the correct number of sig figs (i.e. one fewer) and record this properly rounded sum in the space provided in the table (i.e sum of torques with correct sig figs).
+PROPERLY measure these distances (in cm) and record your $r{\perp i}$ values (in m) in the table.
+Show ONE sample calculation below the table.

+10. Determine the sense (CCW = '+', CW = '-') of each of the torques about your point 'O'.
+To ascertain this, press down on the point 'O' with a finger of one hand and use the palm of your other hand to push on the paper in the direction of a force, along its line of action; this should rotate the paper either CW ('-') or CCW ('+') about 'O'.
+Record the sign in the 'sense' column of the table (no 'work' needs to be shown for this entry).

+11. Calculate the individual torques (in Nm) & record them in the table.
+Underline the least significant digit and keep ONE extra (non-significant) digit in your table entries.
+Show ONE full sample calculation below the table.

+12. Sum the torques (INCLUDING their sign and the extra non-sig digit) & record the sum in the space provided in the table, i.e sum of torques with extra non-sig digit.
+Round the sum to the correct number of sig figs & record it in the space provided in the table, i.e sum of torques rounded to correct sig figs. Show a complete sample calculation below the table.

-The sum of the torques should be (very close to) zero; in practice, this means the sum is smaller than the magnitude of any of the individual torques.
-If your sum is NOT (close to) zero, as a first step CHECK the signs of your torques and the measured values of your r{\perp} 's.
-If these seem correct and the sum of the torques remains far from zero then speak with your lab instructor.
+NOTE The sum of the torques should be VERY close to zero, i.e. the sum should be LESS than the magnitude of ANY of the individual torques.
+If your sum is NOT close to zero then check the SIGNS of your torques and the measured values of your r{\perp} 's.
+IF these are correct and the sum of the torques remains 'large', speak with your lab instructor.

-13. [4 [marks] Staple your drawing to yo our lab; make sure it can be e EASILY accesse d for marking.
-14. [1 [mark] $m{plate} = $ Letter stam ped on pl late:
+13. [4 marks] Staple your drawing to your lab so that it can be EASILY accessed for marking.

+14. $[1 mark] m{plate} =$ .
+Letter stamped on plate: .

 15. [5 marks] Complete the table below with data collected from your drawing.
 A FULL set of sample calculations is REQUIRED for ONE complete row of your table AND for the sum of the torques calculation.
-Perform your calculations in the space BELOW the table (and on the back of the last page if extra space is required).
-Show ALL work FULLY.
+Perform your calculations in the space BELOW the table (and on the blank page at the end of the lab if extra space is required).
+Show ALL work.

-force mass (kg) weight (N) ${ m r}{\perp i}~({ m m})$ sense (\pm) torque (Nm)
+force mass (kg) weight (N) $\mathbf{r}{\perp i}$ (m) sense (\pm) torque (Nm)

 1

 2

 3

 Plate

 $\sum \tau$ (with extra non-sig digit) =

 $\sum \tau$ (rounded to correct sig figs) =